Yagavi1994/Yagavi1994/README.md

 - 📍 Based in Bedford, UK
 - 💼 Transitioning from a background in **Human Resources** to a passionate **Full Stack Developer**
 - 👩‍💻 Eager to apply my technical skills and problem-solving abilities to create user-friendly and innovative software solutions.
-- 💡 Currently pursuing a Full Stack Developer course at **Code Institute** with a focus on modern web development technologies.
+- 💡 Completed a Full Stack Developer course at **Code Institute** with a focus on modern web development technologies.

 ## 🛠 Skills & Tools